 Because Medicaid is a government-funded program, it comes with a long list of rules and regulations.
 These rules are in place to prevent fraud, but they create a high bar for compliance.
 You can’t simply sell your government receivables to just anyone, as there are federal laws that control how these payments are handled.
 For your agency, this means every single detail matters.
 A small error in documentation or a missed deadline can lead to a denied claim, sending you back to square one.
 Staying on top of these compliance requirements is essential, but it adds another layer of complexity to an already challenging payment process.

-How to Turn Medicaid Receivables Into Cash
+How Can You Turn Medicaid Receivables Into Cash?

 Waiting on Medicaid payments can feel like a never-ending cycle that puts a strain on your cash flow.
 When you have payroll to meet and caregivers to support, you can’t afford to have your money tied up in unpaid invoices.
 The good news is you don’t have to wait.
 There are several ways to turn those outstanding receivables into the cash your home care agency needs right now.
 Let’s walk through a few of the most common options so you can find the right fit for your business.